 “The book isn’t just about Cosmo’s journey.
 It takes a hard look at the lives we live, the monotony we assume is a part of adulthood and the mediocrity we’re content to settle for.
 Through Cosmo’s shoes, the reader’s perspectives are quietly opened to new possibilities,” The Lit Room Literature and Film Reviews

-THE BIRD THAT SANG IN COLOR (2021) Part family drama and part self-actualization story, this is about Donna Greco, who in her teens, subscribes to a conventional view of success in life—and pushes her freewheeling, artistic brother, Vincent to do the same.
+THE BIRD THAT SANG IN COLOR (2021) Part family saga and part self-actualization story, this is about Donna Greco, who in her teens, subscribes to a conventional view of success in life—and pushes her freewheeling, artistic brother, Vincent to do the same.
 However, he remains single, childless and subsists in cramped apartments.
-She harbors guilt for her supposed failure until she discovers a sketch-book he’d made of his life, which prompts her own journey to live authentically.
+She harbors guilt for her supposed failure until she makes a discovery which allows her to see his internal joy and prompts her own journey to live authentically.
 While this textured story combines serious issues such as alcoholism, death, and family conflict, it’s balanced with wit and humor.
 We meet endearing, unforgettable characters as the story spans decades, beginning in 1970.
 Readers will be immersed in this tale as it poses an intriguing question: “What pictures will you have of yourself by the end of your life?”

 “Hugely moving, beautifully rendered, brilliant,” Lidia Yuknavitch